libsdl-org/SDL/docs/README-migration.md

 You should set the `event.common.timestamp` field before passing an event to `SDL_PushEvent()`.
 If the timestamp is 0 it will be filled in with `SDL_GetTicksNS()`.

+## SDL_gamecontroller.h

+Removed SDL_GameControllerGetSensorDataWithTimestamp(), if you want timestamps for the sensor data, you should use the sensor_timestamp member of SDL_CONTROLLERSENSORUPDATE events.

 ## SDL_platform.h

 The preprocessor symbol __MACOSX__ has been renamed __MACOS__, and __IPHONEOS__ has been renamed __IOS__